matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/connect-mo/java-connect-to-matrixone/connect-mo-with-jdbc.md

 1. Make sure you have already [installed and launched MatrixOne](../../../Get-Started/install-standalone-matrixone.md).
 2. Make sure you have already installed [JDK 8+ version](https://www.oracle.com/sg/java/technologies/javase/javase8-archive-downloads.html).
-3. To set up the connectivity user should have MySQL Download and install [JDBC Connector](https://dev.mysql.com/downloads/connector/j/) to the Java (JAR file), the ‘JAR’ file must be in classpath while compiling and running the code of JDBC.

-    - *Platform-independent* Operating System is recommended.
-    - connector version *mysql-connector-java-8.0.31.jar* is recommended.
+3. Make sure you have already installed MySQL installed.

-4. Make sure you have already installed JAVA IDE, this document uses [Apache NetBeans 15](http://netbeans.org/downloads/index.html) as an example, you can also download other IDE.
+4. Make sure you have already installed JAVA IDE, this document uses [IntelliJ IDEA](https://www.jetbrains.com/idea/) as an example, you can also download other IDE.

 ## Steps

-### Scenario 1: Use JDBC to connect to MatrixOne when creating a new project

-1. Create a new database named *test* or other names you want in MatrixOne and create a new table named *t1*:
+1. Connect to MatrixOne by MySQL client.
+Create a new database named *test* or other names you want in MatrixOne and create a new table named *t1*:

     ```sql
     create database test;